kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 * MUST surface the partial failure(s) with reason `AddressesPartiallyAssigned`, with a message enumerating the unsatisfied entries.
 * MUST display *only* satisfied addresses in `status.addresses`.

-Vendors that opt to reject partially satisfied address entries MUST follow the same semantics as the “no entries can be satisfied” behavior below.
+Vendors that opt to reject partially satisfied address entries MUST follow the same semantics as the "no entries can be satisfied" behavior below.

 If ***no*** entries can be satisfied, the Gateway MUST NOT be programmed.
 The implementation